ColinConwell/DocTree-NLP/README.md

 ## Performance Optimization

-For working with large documents or many documents at once, NotioNLPToolkit provides several performance optimization features.
+For working with large documents or many documents at once, DocTree-NLP provides several performance optimization features.

 ### Lazy Loading